The Spirit Room

-The Spirit Room is the major-label debut studio album by American singer-songwriter Michelle Branch, released by the Maverick Recording Company and Warner Bros.
+The Spirit Room is the second album by American singer-songwriter Michelle Branch.
+It was released by the Maverick Recording Company and Warner Bros.
 Records in the United States on August 14, 2001.
 The album was recorded at Sunset Sound, Henson Recording Studios and Ananda Studios in Hollywood, California and mastered by Stephen Marcussen at Marcussen Mastering in Los Angeles, California.

 Background

 The album's title comes from the name of a bar in Jerome, Arizona, near Branch's hometown of Sedona.

 Artwork

 The album cover was shot in an industrial area across from an electrical substation in Los Angeles, California alongside the Los Angeles River facing north-west at the skyline during sunset.

 20th anniversary edition

 Branch decided to celebrate its anniversary by re-recording the album and pressing it on vinyl for the first time.
 On September 10, 2021, Branch performed the album in its entirety during a special virtual concert.
 An afterparty and Q&A session followed.
 It was released on October 15, 2021.